 What Our Students Say:"The research community in the department is also very welcoming and there's always opportunities and events happening to engage with other people's research or gain skills in a huge range of areas from statistics to paper writing to presenting."
 Naomi Gildert

 The MPhil and PhD degree programmes enable students to study a chosen area of research with leading researchers in the Department.
 These degrees are awarded in either Electronic Engineering or Music Technology following the successful submission of a thesis and subsequent oral examination.
-The MPhil degree is a two-year full-time or four-year part-time programme.
 The PhD degree is a three year full-time or six year part-time programme.
+The MPhil is a two-year full-time (or four-year part-time) research programme that is undertaken and examined in a similar way to the PhD, but of a smaller body of work.

 Students often have the opportunity to present their work at UK and overseas conferences and their work is frequently published in international journals.
 The department provides a conference travel fund to enable each PhD student to attend an international conference to present their work, during their period of registration with us.
 Students apply to the fund with their supervisor.
 (In exceptional circumstances the department reserves the right to change or amend the travel fund arrangements as and when necessary.)